ALASKA 7 DAYS + Extensions

 Map of Brooks Fall area.

-The main attraction is visiting Brooks Falls.
+The main attraction is seeing Brooks Falls

 🐻 The falls are known for salmon leaping over a 6-foot (1.8 m) waterfall to reach their spawning grounds at Brooks Lake.
-Many brown bears come here to feed
+Many brown bears come here to feed on

 Beware of Limited Capacity: Because the viewing platforms have a 40-person limit, there is often a waitlist (sometimes 1–3 hours) just to get onto the main platform.

-Read (▼) the important facts on Brooks Fall bear viewing.
+Read(▼) the important facts on Brooks Falls bear viewing.

 Visit the Brooks Lodge website for services. <click here>